 Connectand you're all set!

-- A Checkbox field in Tally allows for multiple answers and needs to be mapped to a Multiple select in Airtable (1)
+A Checkbox field in Tally allows for multiple answers and can be mapped to a Multiple select in Airtable.

 You can only map fields which are editable in Airtable.
 If you’re on a premium Airtable plan, field permissions might be limited.
 You can view the field permissions by clicking the column name → Edit field permissions.